Klax (video game): Release

 Atari Games first released Klax for arcades in February 1990, with Namco releasing the game in Japan a few months later, and soon called it a "major arcade hit".
 It quickly released several home versions under the Tengen brand.
 Akers created the Nintendo Entertainment System and Genesis editions.
 Some 16-bit conversions feature improved graphics.
 Klax received the Parents' Choice Foundation's seal of approval in 1990, and won Best Mind Game at the 1991 European Computer Leisure Awards.
 Dennis Lynch of the Chicago Tribune named Klax the Best Cartridge of 1990.
 Klax is the first game with versions for all three of the leading 1990s consoles: the NES, the Genesis, and the TurboGrafx-16.
 After the arcade version, Klax was converted to most contemporary home computers and video game systems of the 1990s, including the Atari Lynx, Amstrad GX4000, and the Atari 2600 as its final official Atari-licensed release exclusively in Europe.
 The Atari 7800 version was programmed by David Dentt, who also worked on Ninja Golf for the same console.

 Midway Games gained the rights to Klax upon purchasing Atari Games in 1996.
 A 1999 press release called it Midway's "tic-tac tile puzzle game".
 Mike Mika, who worked on the Game Boy Color version, placed a hidden wedding proposal inside the game, which took his girlfriend three years to uncover.
 Mika also inserted a hidden Snake-like game and a mini-adventure game as easter eggs.

 Klax has since been re-released in video game compilations for modern consoles.
 The game was included in Arcade Party Pak for the PlayStation.
 It was reissued in Midway Arcade Treasures, a 2003 compilation for the GameCube, PlayStation 2, Xbox, and PC.
 It appears in Lego Dimensions.

 Reception

 In Japan, Game Machine listed Klax as the seventh most successful table arcade unit of March 1990.

 On release, Famicom Tsūshin awarded the PC Engine version 30 out of 40.
 Klax was ranked the 26th best game of all time by Amiga Power in 1991.
 The NES version is ranked 44 in IGNs Top 100 NES Games.

-In a capsule review of the Lynx version for STart, Clayton Walnum commended the game in aspects of gameplay, graphics, music, sound effects and speech.
+In a capsule review of the Lynx version for STart, Clayton Walnum commended the gameplay, graphics, music, sound effects and speech.
 Julian Rignall reviewed the Atari Lynx version for CVG Magazine in January 1991, saying "the game is simple, but very, very addictive" and giving a rating of 93 out of 100.